 We do not offer spring admission.
 Since new students begin their studies as part of a cohort group, we only offer admission for the fall semester.

-Formal admissions interviews will be required for all applications for Fall 2010 or later.
+Formal admissions interviews will be required for all applicants.
 Candidates who wish to schedule an interview can do so during our open interview time in the fall.
-Interviews need not be schedule before an applicant submits their application, but will need to be done before a final admission decision is made.
+Interviews need not be scheduled before an applicant submits their application, but will need to be done before a final admission decision is made.
 Interviews can take place during our fall travel, can be done on campus, or by phone.